Alcoa Corporation (AA): Recent activity puts odds in your favor

-Alcoa Corporation (AA) is priced at $38.17 after the most recent trading session.
-At the very opening of the session, the stock price was $43.50 and reached a high price of $43.87, prior to closing the session it reached the value of $39.41.
-The stock touched a low price of $39.37.Recently in News on September 13, 2022, Alcoa announces innovations in alloy development and deployment.
+Alcoa Corporation (AA) is priced at $34.87 after the most recent trading session.
+At the very opening of the session, the stock price was $35.90 and reached a high price of $36.32, prior to closing the session it reached the value of $35.51.
+The stock touched a low price of $35.11.Recently in News on September 13, 2022, Alcoa announces innovations in alloy development and deployment.
 New high-strength, 6000 series alloy, A210 ExtruStrongTM debuts, offering thinner, stronger extrusions for a variety of applications.
 You can read further details here

 Top 5 Cheap Stocks to Own Right Now